 Tax Deductions and Tax Breaks for Private Schools

-Maybe you've heard that your neighbor claims a tax credit for what she spends on her child's after-school program, or your cousin might get all sorts of tax perks because his older teen is enrolled at the local community college.
-Or you send your child to a private school, and it's somewhat costly.
-Surely, you can claim your own tax break for this—right?
+Maybe you've heard that your neighbor claims a tax credit for what she spends on her child's after-school program, or your cousin might get all sorts of tax breaks because his older teen is enrolled at the local community college.
+You send your child to a private school and it's somewhat costly, so you can surely claim your own tax break—right?

 The Deduction for Before- and After-School Care

 This one falls under the umbrella of the Child and Dependent Care Tax Credit.

 You might qualify for the Child and Dependent Care Tax Credit if your child attends a before- or after-school care program so you can work or look for work.
 If you're married, your spouse must also work or be looking for work.

 Your child must be younger than age 13—the IRS takes the position that children older than this don't require supervised care when you're unavailable.
 The credit applies to both private and public school programs, but you must separate the cost of the care from any tuition you pay if you send your child to private school.
 The school should be able to help you with this.

 The amount of the credit varies per taxpayer and is calculated on up to $3,000 in total work-related child care expenses for one child, or $6,000 for two or more children.
 If you spend $1,500 for the after-school care program and $500 for summer camp so you can work or look for work, you can claim a percentage of these costs as a tax credit.

 The amount of the percentage depends on your AGI, and it tops out at 35%.

 529 savings plans have historically provided help with private post-secondary school expenses.
 A 529 plan, also called a "qualified tuition plan," works similarly to an IRA, but for educational purposes.